averykhoo/recipes/recipes/confectionery/chocolate-water-mousse.md

   Melt the mixture again over a bain marie and add more chocolate.
 * If the mousse isn't light enough, melt the mixture and add more water.
 * If the mixture is over-whipped, it will become grainy.
 Melt the mixture and restart.

+my notes:

+* this works well with coffee in place of water, for a kind of mocha mousse